(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 What kind of dairy free milk should I use?

 I used homemade oat milk in this recipe, but you can use whatever kind of dairy free milk you prefer (I think any kind should work!).
-If you want to make your own oat milk, see a video of how I make my own homemade oat milk here.
+If you want to make your own oat milk, watch this video of how I make my own homemade oat milk.

 What kind of dairy free whipped topping do you recommend?